ihmeuw/vivarium_cluster_tools/docs/source/branch.rst

 Data Uncertainty
 ^^^^^^^^^^^^^^^^
-Subsection on varying parameter uncertainty with an example branches file with just the input draw count

 Our simulations primarily rely on GBD results which are produced in draws to estimate uncertainty.
 In order to reflect the GBD's uncertainty surrounding their results in our simulations, we generally run simulations with a variety of output draws.